YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/06_testing.rst

 Running Unit Tests
 ##################

-To run functional tests, you use the Mojito command-line Utility.
+To run functional tests, you use the Mojito command-line utility.
 The test command allows you to test all of the mojits of an application or specify a mojit.
 Mojito will test all of the unit tests in the tests directory.
 To test all the mojits in the application that we are going to create this module, you would use the following: